AidaAmini/DyGIE-MECHANIC/README.md

 ## Dependencies
 This code repository is forked from [DYGIE++](https://github.com/dwadden/dygiepp/blob/allennlp-v1), [Wadden 2019.](https://www.semanticscholar.org/paper/Entity%2C-Relation%2C-and-Event-Extraction-with-Span-Wadden-Wennberg/fac2368c2ec81ef82fd168d49a0def2f8d1ec7d8)

 This code was developed using Python 3.7.
-To create a new Conda environment using Python 3.7, do `conda create --name MANE python=3.7`.
+To create a new Conda environment using Python 3.7, do `conda create --name mechanic python=3.7`.

 This library relies on [AllenNLP](https://allennlp.org) and uses AllenNLP shell [commands](https://docs.allennlp.org/master/#package-overview) to kick off training, evaluation, and testing.